 Some selected papers:

-If you are interested in submitting an abstract to the AAPA Undergraduate Symposium, please note the deadline for the St Louis 2015 meetings is February 1, 2015.
+If you are interested in submitting an abstract to the AAPA Undergraduate Symposium, please note the deadline for the Atlanta meetings is February 1, 2016.
 Please go to the AAPA website for information on formatting and expectations.